 WHY YOU SHOULD GOLook forward to exploring the rolling green hills of the tea trails and enjoying some R&R in the flourishing gardens.
 Next up, indulge in a luxury tent safari where you’ll spot leopards, monkeys and the rare sloth bear, before winding down to the coasts for some spectacular beach paradise.

 From epic palm covered beaches to legendary tea estates, historical fortress towns and spectacular National Parks, Sri Lanka has it all.
-So if you want to experience more than just the hotel swimming pool we’ll make sure that you get a proper taste of this tea-toting colonial gem on this nine day experience.
+So if you want to experience more than just the hotel swimming pool we’ll make sure that you get a proper taste of this tea-toting colonial gem on this seven night experience.

 Welcome to Sri Lanka